wilsonmar/VisualStudio/AzureCosting.md

-This mark-down text file describes an analysis of costing of Microsoft's Azure cloud to conduct performance testing.
+This mark-down text file analyzes the likely cost of using Microsoft's Azure cloud.

+Here we gather facts based on actual usage rather than estimates.

+This is done by conducting performance tests which imposes sample (but artificial) loads on servers within Azure using both Visual Studio Online and other approaches such as LoadRunner.

 This assumes that the reader is familiar with
 Azure cloud computing (why DevTest, etc.) as taught in